-The Fund has a Theory of Change which explains the link between the Fund's investment activity and the reduction in carbon emissions that it is seeking.
+The Fund has a Theory of Change which explains the link between the Fund's investment activity and the reduction in greenhouse gas emissions that it is seeking.

 There is scientific consensus that the Earth's climate is becoming warmer.
-The chief causes of this climate change are greenhouse gases in the Earth's atmosphere, such as carbon dioxide.
+The chief causes of this climate change are greenhouse gases in Earth's atmosphere, such as carbon dioxide.
 Human activities currently release more greenhouse gases into the atmosphere than natural processes (like trees) can remove.
 At the current rate of climate change, experts expect far-reaching and highly damaging environmental and social impacts.
-A reduction in humanmade greenhouse gas emissions will slow the rate of climate change and prevent these damaging effects.
+A reduction in man-made greenhouse gas emissions will slow the rate of climate change and prevent these damaging effects.

 Unsustainable business practices are currently contributing to this problem (such as products/services that rely on the burning of fossil fuels as an energy source).
-Addressing climate change requires rapid changes to the world's energy, transport, agriculture, build environment and industrial systems through large-scale and targeted investment in products, services and technologies that provide climate solutions by helping to mitigate and reverse the harmful effects that have already occurred.
+Addressing climate change requires rapid changes to the world's energy, transport, agriculture, build environment and industrial systems through large-scale and targeted investment in infrastructure-related products, services and technologies that provide either alternative, sustainable solutions, or help to mitigate and reverse the harmful effects that have already occurred.

-We expect the Fund to contribute to a reduction in greenhouse gas emissions through our asset contribution and investor contribution, as detailed below:
+We expect the fund to contribute to a reduction in greenhouse gas emissions through our asset contribution and investor contribution, as detailed below:

-Asset Contribution: The Fund, as shareholder, will have an ownership stake in companies whose products and services offer climate solutions across one or more of our seven themes, as set out above.
-We believe companies whose business is based on the provision of solutions that address aspects of climate change will enable a reduction in the level of greenhouse gas emissions.
-This includes products, services and solutions that - in line with the seven themes set out above - reduce the global economy's reliance on fossil fuels, increase energy efficiency, offer alternative energy sources, or improve the sustainable use of natural resources.
+Asset contribution: The Fund, as shareholder, will have an ownership stake in companies whose business is based on the ownership, operation, construction, development, or debt funding of real assets and infrastructure projects that mitigate the effects of climate change in line with one or more of the six themes set out above.
+We believe companies whose business is based on infrastructure projects that reduce the causes of climate change will enable a reduction in the level of greenhouse gas emissions.
+For a description of how the assets in each theme will contribute towards the Fund's sustainability objective, please refer to the "Why" column in the "Investment Themes" section above.
 How we select assets is detailed further in the "Asset Contribution: How we Select Assets" section.